 In 2013, in the face of the selective reporting of outcomes of randomised controlled trials (RCTs), an international group of researchers called on funders and investigators of abandoned (unpublished) or misreported trials to publish undisclosed outcomes or correct misleading publications.[1]
 This initiative was dubbed 'restoring invisible and abandoned trials' (RIAT).
 The researchers identified many trials requiring restoration, and emailed the funders, asking them to signal their intention to publish the unpublished trials or publish corrected versions of misreported trials.
-Should funders and investigators fail to undertake to correct a trial that had been identified as unpublished or misreported, independent groups were encouraged to publish an accurate representation of the clinical trial based on the relevant regulatory information.
+Should funders and investigators fail to undertake to correct a trial that has been identified as unpublished or misreported, independent groups have been encouraged to publish an accurate representation of the clinical trial based on the relevant regulatory information.

-The current article represents a RIAT publication of Study 329.
-The original study was funded by SmithKline Beecham (SKB; subsequently GlaxoSmithKline, GSK) and led by Dr Martin Keller.
-We acknowledge the work of the original investigators.
+The current article represents a RIAT publication of Study 329, which was funded by SmithKline Beecham (SKB; subsequently GlaxoSmithKline, GSK) and led by Dr Martin Keller.
 This double-blinded RCT to evaluate the efficacy and safety of paroxetine, imipramine and placebo for adolescents diagnosed with major depression was reported in the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) in 2001 (hereafter 'Keller et al.').
 [2] The RIAT researchers named Study 329 as an example of a misreported trial in need of restoration.
-Keller et al., which was largely ghostwritten,[3] claimed efficacy and safety for paroxetine at odds with the data.[4]
-This is problematic because the article has been influential in the literature supporting the use of antidepressants in adolescents.[5]
+Keller et al., which was largely ghostwritten,[3] claimed efficacy and safety for paroxetine at odds with the data,[4] This is problematic because the article has been influential in the literature supporting the use of antidepressants in adolescents.[5]

-On 14 June 2013, the RIAT researchers asked GSK whether it had any intention to restore any of the trials it sponsored.
-GSK did not signal any intent to publish a corrected version of any of its trials.
+On 14 June 2013, the RIAT researchers notified GSK that Keller et al. appeared not to represent adequately the underlying data from Study 329.
+GSK did not signal any intent to publish a corrected version of the article.
 In later correspondence, GSK stated that it does 'not agree that the article is false, fraudulent or misleading', and asserted that Keller et al. 'accurately reflects the honestly-held views of the clinical investigator authors'.[6]